 considered to be Zone 3b and parts are also in Zone 3a.
 In addition, the base of the bridge, which provides access/egress, is within Zone 3b; this will have to be addressed in a site-specific FRA.
+The issue of safe access and egress in the event of flooding will limit the amount of residential allowed on the island.
 The proposal only allows for a limited amount of residential development and as long as these can be located outside the flood zones, the Sequential Test will not be required.
-Even if some limited enabling development did take place in Zone 2, it is considered that the Sequential Test is passed as the proposal only allows for the minimum necessary to achieve viability, i.e. the restoration of buildings on the Heritage at Risk register.
-There should be no new development in Zone 3a, and no development will be allowed in Zone 3b, although the Sequential Test will not be required for the regeneration of the historic buildings and any existing business/industrial uses on the island.
-This site passes the Sequential Test as the proposal relates largely to the regeneration Consideration of alternative sites? of the existing historic and industrial uses, and residential development would be limited to the minimum necessary to achieve the regeneration of the overall island, thus it would provide wider sustainable benefits.
-Any development proposal on this island that falls within a flood zone will require a site-specific FRA.
+Some residential development may be needed to support the restoration of the Listed Buildings; this should be limited to the minimum necessary to achieve viability.
+Even if some limited enabling development did take place in Zone 2, it is considered that the Sequential Test is passed as the proposal only allows for the minimum necessary to achieve viability, i.e. the restoration of buildings on the Heritage at Risk Register and the five Listed Buildings.
+There should be no new development in Zone 3a, and no development will be allowed in Zone 3b, although the Sequential Test will not be required for the regeneration of the historic buildings and any existing business/industrial uses on This site passes the Sequential Test as the proposal relates largely to the regeneration of the existing historic and industrial uses, and residential development would be limited Consideration of alternative sites? to the minimum necessary to achieve the regeneration of the overall island, thus it would provide wider sustainable benefits.
+Any development proposal on this island that falls within a flood zone will require a sitespecific FRA.
 This will need to demonstrate that the development will be safe for its lifetime taking account of the vulnerability of its users, without increasing flood risk elsewhere, and, where possible, reducing flood risk overall.
 In particular, it will need to demonstrate safe access/egress, especially if there will be new residential development on the island.
-In addition, the FRA should address the following: Supporting information for site-specific FRA Sequential approach on site (e.g. locating more vulnerable into area least likely to flood, i.e. in Flood Zone 1, then 2 and lastly 3a; locating more vulnerable uses on upper floors etc) Historic flooding should be investigated Application of SuDS hierarchy, including potential for green roof Greenfield runoff rates Finished floor levels to meet requirements as set out in the SFRA Flood-resilient/-resistant construction Flood Emergency Plan (required in conjunction with safe access/egress) Developers should request and use site-specific modelled levels from the Environment Agency when undertaking the FRA.
+In addition, the FRA should address the following: Sequential approach on site (e.g. locating more vulnerable into area least likely to Supporting information flood, i.e. in Flood Zone 1, then 2 and lastly 3a; locating more vulnerable uses on for site-specific FRA upper floors etc) · Historic flooding should be investigated · Application of SuDS hierarchy, including potential for green roof Greenfield runoff rates Finished floor levels to meet requirements as set out in the SFRA • Flood-resilient/-resistant construction Flood Emergency Plan (required in conjunction with safe access/egress) Developers should request and use site-specific modelled levels from the Environment Agency when undertaking the FRA.